Concealed Weapon License

 - If you have ever been arrested, you should bring with you certified copies of the court documentation reflecting the final disposition of the charge(s) filed against you.

 You can only renew 90 days before your expiration date.

 - Current license or renewal letter from the Florida Department of Agriculture;

 - A picture ID.
 A driver license or state-issued identification card is perfectly acceptable.

 By law, The Florida Department of Agriculture and Consumer Services must either issue a license or deny an application within 90 days of receiving a complete application.
-However, the actual turnaround time will ultimately depend on the workload facing the Florida Department of Agriculture and Consumer Services employees in Tallahassee and may be substantially less than 90 days.
-Veterans and active duty military applications will be reviewed withing 30 days.
+Veterans and active duty military applications will be reviewed within 30 days.

 You can check on the status of your application online

 If your license has been lost, stolen or destroyed, you can obtain a replacement license by contacting the Florida Department of Agriculture and Consumer Services.

 Learn more about acceptable firearms training